iosmand/git-init-push/README.md

 - OpenSSH client (includes ssh-keygen)

 Once you run the script, it will check for the presence of these dependencies and install them if necessary.

-To install this script as a native command, you can execute the following command:

-    curl -o git-init-push.sh https://raw.githubusercontent.com/iosmand/git-init-push/main/git-init-push.sh && chmod +x git-init-push.sh && sudo cp git-init-push.sh /usr/local/bin/git-init-push && rm git-init-push.sh

-The command downloads the script, makes it executable, copies it to the `/usr/local/bin` directory (requires sudo access), and removes the downloaded script.

 ## Usage